 Golf courses are very dependent on the environment.
 In fact, for a long time now, golf courses have been closely associated with coastal areas – although this has diversified over the recent years and more golf courses are being developed inland.
 In as much as they draw inspiration from nature and the environment, there has been a lot of criticism about the impact golf courses on the environment.
+It’s easy to make changes to your lifestyle that will help the environment, like contacting a solar energy equipment supplier so that you can install it in your home, but are you willing to give up on your favorite hobbies?
 Some of the big concerns that bring up a concrete case against golf courses are the water pollution they cause courtesy of the pesticides and fertilizers, loss of natural habitat for various plant and animals, and generally watering down biodiversity.

 The Negative impact of golf courses on the environment

 The beautiful landscapes and the wonderful views of the surrounding are often a mask of the great wound the land bears beneath.
 To develop a golf course, you ought to clear several acres of land; land that actually bears great natural resources.
 The clearing of land, in turn, translates to an imbalance in the environment.

 The chemicals used in the fertilizers for the grass and the pesticides, coupled with irrigation result in water pollution.
 The water pollution kills aquatic life and the surviving organisms eventually migrate to safer areas.